gizatechxyz/Giza-Hub/awesome-giza-agents/Pendle-Agent/README.md

 # Introduction

 In this tutorial, we will go over the basics of Giza agents and implement a Pendle Trading bot using the Giza Agents Framework.
-Altough we will explain the basic flow to create an agent, we strongly recommend you to first read the Giza Agents[] and Giza Actions SDK[] documentation to understand the fundementals of Giza Stack.
+Although we will explain the basic flow to create an agent, we strongly recommend you to first read the [Giza Agents](https://agents.gizatech.xyz/) and [Giza CLI](https://cli.gizatech.xyz/) documentations to understand the fundamentals of Giza Stack.

 This tutorial is meant to exemplify various ways the ML models can be used within the Giza Agents framework to create on-chain actions in an automated way, while still adhering to the trust-minimizing approach that underly blockchains and DeFi.
 Pendle Protocol is a great protocol to build on since it is relatively popular and is a great enviroment to build a yield trading bot given its native yield abstraction tokens, however similar agents can be built on any DeFi protocol.

 In addition, unlike Uniswap V3 and MNIST agents, the agent is built in a local, forked Ethereum Network using Foundry.
-In the following sections, we will illustrate how to use a local forked network to develop an agent in a safe testing enviroment.
+In the following sections, we will illustrate how to use a local forked network to develop an agent in a safe testing environment.

 *It is important to underscore that this agent is a proof of work that is built in a forked, local Ethereum network.
 This agent is not audited and should not be deployed onchain without heavy caution.*